 CyberOne deployed Zscaler to a company with 1,000+ users, spread over 26 sites in 8 countries.

-The majority of users were concentrated in 3 main regional headquarters but with many small branch offices – plus an ever-increasing number of exclusively remote mobile workers.
+Most users were concentrated in 3 main regional headquarters, but with many small branch offices, plus an ever-increasing number of exclusively remote mobile workers.

-The company already supported direct internet breakout from each site, so as a result, were not need to backhaul traffic over MPLS to a central location.
+The company already supported direct internet breakout from each site, so as a result, there was no need to backhaul traffic over MPLS to a central location.
 They had no existing context-based URL filtering and used a DNS-based filter with a single policy applied to all.
-There was no ability to differentiate between groups, with little visibility or security over traffic.
+There was no ability to differentiate between groups and little visibility or security over traffic.

-The company had grown via a series of acquisitions, so the infrastructure was very disparate.
-Many of the sites operated semi-autonomously.
+The company had grown via several acquisitions, so the infrastructure was disparate—many sites operated semi-autonomously.

 The Challenge

-The challenge they faced was how to apply a common security policy to internet activity, and increase data loss protection, when each site was very different in terms of how users authenticated, and how traffic could be routed.
+The challenge they faced was applying a common security policy to internet activity and increasing data loss protection, when each site was very different regarding how users authenticate, and how traffic could be routed.

 Discovery Phase

-During the discovery phase, we were able to draw an accurate picture across all the sites, establishing that the majority of sites (including the three HQs) used the same version of the firewall, and these were managed by the same 3rd-party.
-We were also able to discover that despite the disparity, operating systems were largely uniform.
+During the discovery phase, we were able to draw an accurate picture across all the sites, establishing that the majority of sites (including the three HQs) used the same version of the firewall, which was managed by the same third party.
+We also discovered that despite the disparity, operating systems were largely uniform.

 Identities were not managed centrally but via multiple independent Active Directories.
-This was a challenge that sat outside of the Zscaler deployment, so CyberOne recommended a highly effective cloud-based Identity Provider, which could unite the various directories – so that Zscaler and other cloud-based applications could be easily integrated with the business going forward.
+This challenge sat outside of the Zscaler deployment, so CyberOne recommended a highly effective cloud-based Identity Provider that could unite the various directories so that Zscaler and other cloud-based applications could be easily integrated with the business going forward.

 Traffic Forwarding

 Business-critical applications such as Salesforce and various banking sites were identified for testing and possible SSL bypasses.
-With regards to traffic forwarding, it was decided to use a combination of tunnels where firewalls existed (for the most comprehensive coverage), and the Zscaler App on devices where there was no firewall, or for mobile users.
+Regarding traffic forwarding, it was decided to use a combination of tunnels where firewalls existed (for the most comprehensive coverage) and the Zscaler App on devices where there was no firewall or for mobile users.

-GRE tunnels were not supported by the firewalls, but given bandwidth information, it was decided that IPSec VPN tunnels were the best option.
-The Zscaler App would be configured to recognise when the device was on/off a corporate network, so it could disable/enable itself respectively.
+The firewalls did not support GRE tunnels, but given bandwidth information, it was decided that IPSec VPN tunnels were the best option.
+The Zscaler App would be configured to recognise when the device was on or off a corporate network so it could disable or enable itself.

 Test Site, With Staged Deployment

 A mid-sized branch site was identified as a test site.
-The service was then incrementally and systematically rolled out over the course of a week, with several prescribed tests built around business-critical applications to measure the success of the Zscaler deployment.
+The service was then incrementally and systematically rolled out over the week with several prescribed tests built around business-critical applications to measure the success of the Zscaler deployment.

-As per the project plan, the successful Zscaler deployment not only ensured a smooth transformation with minimal business disruption, but also leveraged the strengths of Zscaler’s cloud security platform, delivering on the defined goals:
+As per the project plan, the successful Zscaler deployment not only ensured a smooth transformation with minimalbusiness disruption butt also showcased the strengths of ZZscaler’slatform, delivering on the defined goals:

 About Zscaler Inc.